Yengo National Park, New South Wales, Australia: What to pack, what to wear, and when to go [2024]

 April

 April for Yengo National Park is balmy and somewhat rainy.
 Temperatures average in the high 60s F (low 20s C) during the day.
-It rains a bit less than half of the time.
+It rains about a third of the time.

 What to wear/what to pack: